 This is basically a Davie Allan and the Arrows album, as they record as themselves and as Max Frost & The Troopers while appearing as sideman on other tracks.
 For more on the complications of the credits on this album, refer to “avid record collectors price guide to Wild In The Streets part 2.”

-Something was not right with the guides
+Something was not right

 The albums above are all from the ’60s yet were available through most of the ’70s as cut-outs, selling for as little as 99¢ and as much as $2.99.
 These titles were damn near ubiquitous in most of the country and were factory sealed and therefore in unplayed mint condition.
 Yet each of these was listed in the price guides as being worth between $8 and $15 in played condition.

 Something was not right with the guides and everyone knew it.

 The cover photo for this book is my favorite cover of any of my fourteen books.
 It is a staged garage sale set up at the O’Sullivan house; publisher John O’Sullivan is the customer buying a copy of Elvis’ Christmas Album.
 The concept was mine, as were the records used as props.